 Fr Paul Daly is sharing reflections on the Directory of Catechesis which you can view each week by clicking here.

 Masses from Salford Cathedral continue to be livestreamed.
 You can view the schedule by clicking the tab below.

 We are regularly updating a list of Masses which will be livestreamed in our diocese.
 You can find this list by clicking here.

-For those who are not able to access the internet, you can listen to RTE Radio which will broadcast Holy Week Masses.
+For those who are not able to access the internet, you can listen to Mass on RTE Radio.
 RTE Radio can be heard on Long Wave 252.

 What can you do to help?